Non serviam

 Non serviam is Latin for "I will not serve".
 The phrase is traditionally attributed to Satan, who is thought to have spoken these words as a refusal to serve God in Heaven.
-Today, it is used as a motto by a number of political, cultural, and religious groups to express their wish to rebel.
+Today, it is used as a motto by a number of political, cultural, and religious groups to express their wish to rebel, or simply not serve.
 It may be used to express a radical view against established beliefs and organizational structures accepted as the status quo.